How Long Does it Take to Sell a House? Timeline Explained

 This is when you decide:

-The steps you take in this first phase can dramatically impact how long it takes for your house to sell — so it’s critical not to rush it.
+The steps you take when getting your house ready to sell can dramatically impact how long your home sale takes — so it’s critical not to rush it.

 You’ll want to factor in about one to two weeks to research, meet with, and hire your realtor.